Function for rendering sequence index plots with ggplot2

 the composed plot, for instance by changing the plot theme, you should consult

-the documentation material of patchwork
+the documentation material of patchwork.

-does not support a grouping option.
+At this point ggseqrfplot does not support a grouping option.
 For

 plotting multiple groups, I recommend to produce group specific seqrfobjects or

-plots and to arrange them in a common plot using patchwork
+plots and to arrange them in a common plot using patchwork.

 See Example 6 in the vignette for further details: